zereight/confluence-mcp/README.md

     }
     ```

-- **transition_jira_issue**: Transitions the status of a Jira issue.
+- **transition_jira_issue**: Changes the status of a Jira issue.

-  - Description: Changes the workflow status of a Jira issue.
+  - Description: Changes the status of a Jira issue using transition ID.
   - Input Schema:
     ```json
     {